Robert Adams VI

 Robert Adams VI (July 3, 1963 - January 26, 2019) was a lobbyist, political campaign manager and strategist, and political candidate from Columbia, South Carolina.
 He was born in Columbia, South Carolina to Ambassador Weston Adams (diplomat) and Dr. Elizabeth Nelson Adams.
+He was a descendant of Joel Adams and of Robert Adams II.

 Education

 He was educated at the Hammond School and Clemson University.